 Pull a thread and you’ll find it’s attached to the rest of the world

-Next to studying animal behaviour, I also like talking about it.
-Via popular science articles, blogs, vlogs, videos, interviews and so on I wish to inspire people with facts and stories about the amazing ways animals behave.
-In 2016, I was lucky enough to become a lecturer of a Massive Open Online Course (MOOC) on animal behaviour, free to follow for everyone.
-As a female scientist I think it is also important to set an example for young girls all over the world.
+Besides studying animal behaviour, I wish to inspire people with facts and stories about the amazing ways animals behave.
+For example, via popular science articles, blogs, vlogs, videos, interviews and, of course, Twitter.
+In 2016, I very much enjoyed being a lecturer for our Massive Open Online Course (MOOC) on animal behaviour, free to participate for everyone.
+As a female scientist, I also think it is important to set an example for girls all over the world.
 Science is not just a boy thing.

 If you are interested in working with me you can contact me at lysanne.snijders AT wur.nl.
 WUR students can check out possible thesis and internship projects with me at tip.wur.nl.